Danida supports collaborative research and research capacity in developing and growth countries prioritized by Denmark’s development cooperation.

 Danida Fellowship Centre also supports research partnerships and facilitates exchange and outreach.

-Calls and funding opportunitiesUniversities and research institutions can apply for support to research collaboration projects in developing and selected growth countries prioritized by Danida within the current openings.
-Please note that the application processes for the grants differ.
+Calls and funding opportunitiesUniversities and research institutions in Denmark can apply for support to research collaboration projects in selected countries with development cooperation with Denmark.

 Building Stronger Universities (BSU3)Building Stronger Universities is a collaboration project between Danish universities and universities in Africa.
 It started in 2011 with a commitment to strenghten the research capacity in countries prioritised by Danida.